Dental implants. Prosthetic phase

 3. Removing the healing devices

-- If a healing abutment was used, simply unscrewing it with a small key makes the removal.
+- If a healing abutment was used, simply unscrewing it with a specific key makes the removal.

-- If a cover screw was positioned, a second procedure is needed to uncover the implant.
+- When a cover screw is positioned, a second procedure is needed to uncover the implant.
 The incision is very simple and painless.

 4. Attaching the implant abutments

-Implant abutments are artificial devices that are connected to the dental implants after the healing process and are then used to attach the prosthetics to the implant fixtures.
+Implant abutments are artificial devices connected to the dental implants after the healing process.
+The abutments attach a crown, bridge, or removable denture to the implant fixtures.

 implant abutments of various types